harikajetti/GoogleMapsSearchNearby/README.md

 # Google Maps Nearby Scanner : making the project into a library.
-By the way, i :heart_eyes: you ...:kissing_heart::kissing_heart::kissing_heart:

 Conversion of this existing android project into a library which can be imported into another application or project.